oneiric/vld/mfc/README.txt

 window.
 In this way, you can easily navigate the code that led up to the memory allocation that resulted in a memory leak.

+When you build release versions of your program, VLD will not be linked into the executable.
+So it is safe to leave the #include <vld.h> in your source file when doing release builds.

 Configuring Visual Leak Detector:
 ---------------------------------
-There are a few OPTIONAL preprocessor macros that you can define to contol the level of detail provided in memory leak reports.
+There are a few optional preprocessor macros that you can define to contol the level of detail provided in memory leak reports.

   + VLD_MAX_TRACE_FRAMES: By default, Visual Leak Detector will trace back